HEIGHT PERCENTILE

 How height percentiles are calculated

-This calculator uses a normal distribution model fitted to population data from the NCD Risk Factor Collaboration, which pooled height measurements from 18.6 million adults across 200 countries.
-For each country and sex, the average (mean) and standard deviation are used to calculate what proportion of the population falls below your height.
-That proportion is your percentile rank.
+This calculator uses a normal distribution (sometimes called a bell curve) fitted to population data from the NCD Risk Factor Collaboration, which pooled height measurements from 18.6 million adults across 200 countries.
+For each country and sex, the average (mean) and standard deviation are used to calculate a z-score: Z = (Your Height − Mean) / SD.
+That z-score is then converted to a percentile, telling you what proportion of the population falls below your height.
+The result is your height comparison against everyone of the same sex in your selected country.

 A percentile of 75 means you are taller than 75% of people of the same sex in your selected country.
 It does not mean you are tall in an absolute sense, since the definition of tall varies greatly between populations.